-Parental disputes over kids’ health is a common social behaviour in Canada.
+Parental disputes over kids’ health are a common social behaviour in Canada.
 Decisions made that affect a child’s health and rules made around vaccination can be complicated.

-We have lawyers in Vancouver that can go to court for you as a last resort.
+We have lawyers in Canada that we can connect you with.
+They can go to court for you as a last resort.
 Our family lawyers often suggest starting with a parenting agreement between spouses in a parental dispute.
 These agreements normally start at $1100.
 Sometimes when a parenting agreement fails, you need to turn up the heat.
 If this happens, your lawyer can fight for your rights in courts.

 Here are important things to know about a parental dispute over kids’ vaccination in British Columbia.
 Learn which parent is responsible for making child-related decisions.